potassco/clasp/README.md

 ## LICENSE
   clasp is part of the Potassco project.
   It is distributed under the GNU Public License.

   See COPYING for details regarding the license.

 ## PACKAGE CONTENTS
     COPYING        - GNU Public License
     CHANGES        - Major changes between versions
     README.md      - This file
-    CMakeLists.txt - Configuration file for building clasp with CMake [3] cmake/         - Module directory for additional CMake scripts app/           - Source code directory of the command-line interface clasp/         - Header directory of the clasp library
+    CMakeLists.txt - Configuration file for building clasp with [CMake][cmake]
+    cmake/         - Module directory for additional CMake scripts app/           - Source code directory of the command-line interface clasp/         - Header directory of the clasp library